tahaelhajji/GeoPaMotor/README.md

 # Contributing to this repository

-# :upload: Contributing to this repository
+# :envelope_with_arrow: Contributing to this repository
 This repository is open for contribution by external researchers.
 The motor can be geometrically parametrized and written with any code.

 # :star: Acknowledgement